1 NCAA tournament bracket stays perfect into Sweet 16 for first time ever. Here’s how it happened | NCAA.com

-Through 48 of the 63 games of the 2019 NCAA tournament, there is just one perfect bracket left across all major online bracket games: “Center Road”, entered in our Bracket Challenge Game.
+Through 48 of the 63 games of the 2019 NCAA tournament, there is just one perfect bracket left across all major online bracket games: “center road," entered in our Capital One NCAA March Madness Bracket Challenge game.

 Here's a look at the bracket: